Rohini1918/Kanban-board/README.md

 ## Project Description

 The Kanban Board project is a web-based application designed to facilitate task management using the Kanban methodology.
-It provides users with a visual representation of their workflow, allowing them to organize tasks into customizable boards and move them through various stages of completion.
-Leveraging web technologies such as HTML, CSS, and JavaScript, along with backend technologies like Node.js and Express.js, the application offers a user-friendly interface for efficient task tracking and collaboration.
+It provides users with a visual representation of their workflow,as given in the API(https://api.quicksell.co/v1/internal/frontend-assignment).
+Leveraging web technologies such as HTML, CSS, and JavaScript, the application offers a user-friendly interface for efficient task tracking and collaboration.

 ## Dependencies